OhGreat/Text_guided_deepfake_detection/README.md

 # Text guided deepfake detection with CLIP

-Robust text guided face forgery detector with CLIP.
 This repository is related to the work done for my Master's thesis during my internship at <a href="https://www.duckduckgoose.ai/">DuckDuckGoose</a>.
 The method is an adaptation of the original CLIP method introduced in [Learning Transferable Visual Models From Natural Language Supervision](https://arxiv.org/abs/2103.00020), for problems with a limited number of classes, where unique image-description pairs are not available.
 The code is based on the original repository found <a href="https://github.com/openai/CLIP">here</a>.
+The thesis document is also available in this repository.

 ## Install
 The repository requires a `Python 3.10.8` installation with the packages specified in the `requirements.txt` file.